What is Website Security? Importance of Protecting Your Site [2025]

 • Protecting User Data

 Websites frequently collect and store users’ sensitive data, login credentials, and financial data.
-Moreover, Website Security is necessary to ensure data security to secure users’ privacy.
+Moreover, Website Security is necessary to ensure data security and secure users’ privacy.
 Data breaches may lead to fraud, identity theft, and other forms of abuse.

 • Building User Trust